petertwigg/petertwigg.github.io/school-of-knowing.md

 * Maximize your meditation experience with expert tips, techniques and context
 * Benchmark your personal growth alongside the collective evolution of humanity

-Reveal, awaken, practice & learn:
+Reveal, awaken, practice & learn about:
 * Your non-physical bodies
+* Awaken spiritual vision
 * The nature of the mind
 * Emotions and feelings
 * Inner alchemy & transformation